North Shore (Chicago): Socioeconomics and culture

 Chicago, as seen from the campus of Northwestern University in Evanston.

 Today the North Shore remains one of the most affluent and highly educated areas in the United States.
 Seven of its communities are in the top quintile of U.S. household income, and five of those (Lake Forest, Glencoe, Kenilworth, Winnetka, Highland Park) are in the top 5 percent.
 The median household income is $127,000.

 The North Shore is also the home of the Ravinia Festival, a historic outdoor music theater in Highland Park, Illinois.
 The Ravinia Festival, originally conceived as a weekend destination on the CNS&M line, is now a popular destination on the Metra Union Pacific North Line commuter rail, the North Shore Line's former competitor.
-It hosts many concerts throughout the year that attract over 600,000 people.
+It hosts many concerts throughout the year that, in total, attract approximately 400,000 people.

 Highwood became home of the annual Pumpkin Festival which saw thousands of people every year flock to the small town for a week of music, food, community, and the lighting of 32,000 Jack o' Lanterns.
 The town used to hold the world record for most carved and lit Jack o' Lanterns but lost the title to Keene, New Hampshire.

 The abandoned right-of-way of the North Shore Line still serves Ravinia as the Green Bay Trail, a popular rails-to-trails bicycle path that begins in Wilmette and runs north all the way to the Illinois Beach State Park in Zion.

 Despite being very nearly an enclave within Highland Park, Highwood has very different demographic characteristics than its neighbors.
 While its median income is close to the average for the state of Illinois, it has a much lower median income than neighboring municipalities.
 It is more densely populated, and is the only community on the North Shore where non-Hispanic whites do not constitute a majority of the population.